 Follow-up observations have monitored the ongoing disturbance.
 If moonlets are big enough they can clear a gap in Saturn’s rings.
 But tiny objects like Peggy merely produce small bumps in the surrounding band of particles, or a sort of wavy pattern that looks akin to a propeller.

-This indirect evidence of the presence of a moonlet is the all Cassini can achieve when the target is so small and the onboard camera is producing a best resolution of about 5km per pixel.
+This indirect evidence of the presence of a moonlet is all Cassini can achieve when the target is so small and the onboard camera is producing a best resolution of about 5km per pixel.
 But in the next few months, the orbits the spacecraft will fly around Saturn should bring the resolution down to one or two km per pixel.